 Make your college activity resume skill section as real as Emma Watson.
 See our guide: +30 Best Examples of What Skills to Put on a Resume (Proven Tips)

-What About a College Cover Letter?
+Write a Compelling College Cover Letter

 Do you need to send a cover letter with your college resume?

 Yep.
 Even if the admission office says cover letter optional.